francisldn/blockchain-developer-bootcamp-final-project/README.md

   * Launch the user interface via port: 3000 by running ``npm run start`` in the SmartBank root directory
+  * Access the user interface via ``http://localhost:3000``
   * Install Metamask in your browser.
 Connect your Metamask wallet and start interacting with the app

 * Interact via Etherscan
   * You may also choose to interact with the SmartBank contract via [Etherscan Rinkeby.](https://rinkeby.etherscan.io/address/0x77DA566B983157E05283AC936362A72BdF42E4a4)

 ## Directory Structure
-Key documents and folder structures are as below:
+Key files and folders structures are as below:
 ```
 SmartBank (root)
 +-- migrations